mainkoon81/ooo-Minkun-Model-Collection-II/README.md

      <img src="https://user-images.githubusercontent.com/31917400/73176973-afe6c580-4105-11ea-8822-49b2d202c156.jpg"/>

-### Learning with priors
+### Learning with latent priors
+We first pick a fake? posterior `q(z|v)` as a **family of distributions** over the `latent variables` with **its own variational parameters**`v`.
+KL-divergence method helps us to minimize the distance between `P(z)` and `q(z)`, and in its optimization process, we can use `mini-batching` training strategy(since its likelihood can be split into many pieces of log sum), which means we don't need to compute the whole training of the likelihood. `ELBO supports mini-batching`.
+ - We can use MonteCarlo estimates for computing stochastic gradient, which is especially useful when the reparameterization trick for `q(z|v)` is applicable.
 <img src="https://user-images.githubusercontent.com/31917400/69436481-5b0b8500-0d39-11ea-8e3d-1d565674042e.jpg"/>

-### EX> Variational Dropout and Scalable BNN
+### Variational Dropout and Scalable BNN
 Compress NN, then fight severe overfitting on some complicated datasets.

-We first pick a fake? posterior `q(z|v)` as a **family of distributions** over the `latent variables` with **its own variational parameters**`v`.
-KL-divergence method helps us to minimize the distance between `P(z)` and `q(z)`, and in its optimization process, we can use `mini-batching` training strategy(since its likelihood can be split into many pieces of log sum), which means we don't need to compute the whole training of the likelihood.
-ELBO supports mini-batching.
- - We can use MonteCarlo estimates for computing stochastic gradient, which is especially useful when the reparameterization trick for `q(z|v)` is applicable.

-?????????????????????????????????????????????????????????????????